abargher/rustyboy/notes/how-gb-works.md

 For reused code paths (loops), we can store information about the decoded instructions rather than decoding every instructions from scratch every time.

+The fetch-decode-execute loop is essentially identical to that of the ARM simulator from Computer Architecture (CMSC 22200).
+Fetch just grabs the next instruction.
+Decode grabs the opcode at the PC, uses a `switch` statement on that opcode, and dispatch to the appropriate execution function.
+Read the CPU and opcodes documentation to see if there are hierarchical groupings like in the ARM instruction set from the simulator project.

 # How does the GameBoy system architecture work?